-The ‘sibirica’ group of Iris are native to Eastern and Central Europe, although in many of these homeland areas it is now considered to be a vulnerable species, largely as a result of destruction of its preferred habitat of damp grassland or wood margins.
+The ‘sibirica’ group of Iris are native to Eastern and Central Europe, although in many of these homeland areas, it’s now considered to be a vulnerable species, largely as a result of destruction of its preferred habitat of damp grassland or wood margins.
 Having little success with other members of the Iris family, a few years back I acquired a packet of sibirica seed from the RHS seed exchange and sowed them into one of my nursery tyres.
-At last this year they have performed to delight us with a lengthy show of flowers to one side of our Meadow copse walk.
+At last this year they have performed to delight us with a lengthy show of flowers to one side of our meadow copse walk.

-The wonderful hot sunny weather at this time of the year inevitably means 2 tasks occupy much of out time.
-(Sadly not, as recent garden visitors suggested, sitting on our various garden seats sipping glasses of wine!).
+The wonderful hot sunny weather at this time of the year inevitably means two tasks occupy much of our time.
+And sadly not, as recent garden visitors suggested, sitting on our various garden seats sipping glasses of wine.

 Shearing and hay making.
 As an amateur shearer the results are best described as patchy, and my lack of practice makes me very slow, but fortunately we have patient sheep who can see beyond the experience, to the relief of a cooler summer ahead.
 Prompted by an amusing and timely birthday card this year from Fiona’s mother, I opted to try sitting down to shear, and this worked surprisingly well in sparing further back issues, which I guess are the bane of any slow shearer.

 The casual observer might question the advantage.
-But manual hay working is a repetitive, and laborious process … (… so reducing the weight of the tool is a huge plus, as F demonstrates above, and below…)
+But manual hay working is a repetitive, and laborious process.
+So reducing the weight of the tool is a huge plus, as Fiona demonstrates above, and below.

-But a couple of phone calls later secured some willing helpers for this year.
-Neighbouring smallholders who like us have a requirement for limited hay for winter fodder joined us and we’re really grateful to Dave, Avril, Theresa and Graham for helping us turn, fill and then share about 150 big bags of wonderful sweet smelling hay.
-Though we all seemed to work out own way of how we managed the task …
+Fortunately, a couple of phone calls later, did indeed secure some willing helpers for this year.
+Neighbouring smallholders, who like us have a requirement for limited hay for winter fodder, joined us and we’re really grateful to Dave, Avril, Theresa and Graham for helping us turn, fill and then share about 150 big bags of wonderful sweet smelling hay.
+Though we all seemed to work out own way of how we managed the task.

-The key to having weed free compost (for us) seems to be to exclude any weeded material from the heap!
+The key to having weed free compost, seems to be as simple as excluding any weeded material with set seed pods from the heap!
 So we retain our conventional compost heaps for such material and just use chopped leaves, or now, grass clippings in the ‘reactor’ compost heap, along with poultry manure, pee and cardboard.

-Much excitement that a second self seeded rose (in addition to the Welsh Dragon that I wrote about 2 years ago (Click here) and which now has 2 of her clones also flowering in the garden) has finally decided to flower.
+Much excitement that a second self seeded rose (in addition to the “White dragon” that I wrote about 2 years ago, click here, and which now has 2 of her clones also flowering in the garden) has finally decided to flower.
 It must have heard my mutterings.
 Now a good 12 feet up a pine tree, with really vigorous shoots, it was scheduled for removal this year after, I guess, 5 flower less years.
 But then I noticed some buds.

 And then the interminable wait for the buds to swell.